yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

     ## [1] 10000

-There are 100 rows remove compared with the previous data.
+There are 100 rows have been removed compared with the previous data.

-Check how many levels change after removing the "0".
+Checked how many levels changed after removing "0".

 -   name